Technorely/tendermint/docs/tendermint-core/configuration.md

 In this setting, blocks are created when transactions received.

-Note after the block H, Tendermint creates something we call a "proof block" (only if the application hash changed) H+1.
+Note after the block H, Tenderely creates something we call a "proof block" (only if the application hash changed) H+1.
 The reason for this is to support proofs.
 If you have a transaction in block H that changes the state to X, the new application hash will only be included in block H+1.
 If after your